tirecheck/tirecheck-device-sdk-flutter-example/README.md

     ```sh
     flutter pub get
     ```

+3. **Provide signature keys and pin keys** To use the Tirecheck Device SDK in the application user need to pass the signature keys and pin keys to the constructor of the package.

 3. **Run the App**: Use the following command to run the app on your connected device or emulator.